 The results of the tests show the movement in the excess own funds and solvency ratio for each material risk and each scenario.
-The tests are performed on the latest year-end Solvency II balance sheet approved by the Board for Unum Limited.
-For stress testing and sensitivity analysis, the stresses/sensitivities have been assumed to apply immediately and permanently at the balance sheet date.
+The tests are performed at various points in the year based on the latest Solvency II balance sheet.
+For stress testing, sensitivity analysis and reverse stress tests, the stresses/sensitivities have been assumed to apply immediately and permanently at the balance sheet date.
 For scenario testing, the impacts are based on a combination of an immediate impact on the balance sheet and our future expectation following the stress.

-As appropriate for each stress or scenario, allowance is made for the impact of the stress or scenario on best estimate liabilities, risk margin, own funds, the SCR, and for a re-calculation of the transitional measure on technical provisions (which would be subject to PRA approval).
-It is assumed that the 1 in 200 year SCR calibrations remain unchanged as a result of the stress or scenario.
+As appropriate for each stress or scenario, allowance is made for the impact of the stress or scenario on best estimate liabilities, risk margin, own funds, and the SCR.
+No allowance is made for a re-calculation of the transitional measure on technical provisions (which would be subject to PRA approval).
+It is also assumed that the 1 in 200 year SCR calibrations remain unchanged as a result of the stress or scenario.
 No other management actions are assumed in applying the stresses and scenarios.